nxvnth/Booking-Analytics-and-QA-System/README.md

    ```

 3. **API credentials and .env setup**
-- Obtain valid api secret key from th eofficial mistral ai website and create a .env file containing the secret key loaded into an environment variable
+- Obtain valid api secret key from the official mistral ai website and create a .env file containing the secret key.

 4.  **(Optional - Just to check rate limits and if RAG works as expected ) Run the Chatbot API**
    ```bash